inveniosoftware/react-searchkit/docs/docs/components/results_grid.md

 id: results-grid
 title: ResultsGrid
 ---

-The actual result item displayed as a grid.
+`ResultsGrid` renders the list of results as a grid.

 ## Usage